dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 equals to the value of the photoabsorption spectrum at the particular frequency in question.

-We obtain the following transition contributions:
+We obtain the following transition contributions for the resonances (presented both as tables and TCMs):

 .. literalinclude:: lcaotddft_Na8/table_1.12.txt
    :language: none